Frequently Asked Questions

 |Leaking out top handle||May require a new gasket, air relief assembly or filter head replacement|

 **ALWAYS REMEMBER BEFORE MOVING THE HANDLE ON THE FILTER HEAD, THE PUMP MUST BE TURNED OFF**

-View the Hayward ProSeries manual for more information.
+View the Hayward ProSeries troubleshooting guide for more information.

 |WATER LOSS IN POOL||How much water are you losing per day?||If you are adding over Â¼” a day, it is considered excessive water loss depending on pool usage and night time termperature (evaporation) **when the days are warmer and the nights are cooler, there is a possibility of more water loss due to evaporation**|